jina-ai/examples/example_template.md

 ### 📥 Step 2.
 Download your data to search (Optional)

 There are two different options here.
-You can either use the toy-data we provide in this repo, which is quick to index but will give very poor results.
-Alternatively you can download a larger dataset, which takes longer to index, but will have better results.
+You can either use the toy data we provide in this repo, which is quick to index but will give very poor results.
+Alternatively, you can download a larger dataset, which takes longer to index, but will have better results.

 **Toy dataset**<p>
 Skip to step 3.
-No action needed here.
+No action is needed here.

 **Full dataset**<p>
-In order to get the full dataset follow the instructions below:
+In order to get the full dataset, follow the instructions below:

 1. Register for a free [Kaggle account](https://www.kaggle.com/account/login?phase=startRegisterTab&returnUrl=%2F)
 2. Set up your API token (see [authentication section of their API docs](https://www.kaggle.com/docs/api))